Best Tools for Gardening

 Gardening Hand Tools

-Hand tools are used in almost every aspect of gardening from weeding and pruning to digging and potting, therefore the hand tools every gardener should own are:
+Hand tools are used in almost every aspect of gardening, from weeding and pruning to digging and potting.
+Therefore, the hand tools every gardener should own are:

-- Trowel – used for digging small holes and breaking up soil, especially popular when potting and planting.
+Trowel | They are used for digging small holes and breaking up soil and are especially popular when potting and planting. |

-- Spade – used to break up large areas of earth, turning over borders and even edging your lawn.
+Spade | They are used to break up large areas of earth, turn over borders, and edge lawns. |

-- Secateurs – used for cutting back stems and branches in order to promote new growth.
+Secateurs | Used for cutting back stems and branches to promote new growth. |

-- Hand Fork – used to break up and turnover earth in smaller areas.
+Hand Fork | It used to break up and turn the earth into smaller areas. |

-- Rake – used to collect leaves and other debris that may have collected on your grass, borders or flower beds.
+Rake | They collect leaves and other debris from grass, borders, or flower beds. |

-- Hand Cultivator – used to turn the soil and dig up weeds in smaller areas.
+Hand Cultivator | Used to turn the soil and dig up weeds in smaller areas. |

-- Grubber – used to remove roots without disturbing the plants around it.
+Grubber | Used to remove roots without disturbing the plants around them. |

 Gardening Power Tools

-Power tools are a gardener’s best friend when it comes to those heavy-duty tasks, these include:
+Power tools are a gardener’s best friend when it comes to those heavy-duty tasks.
+These include:

-- Lawn Mower – used for freshly cut lawns and those sought after Wimbledon lines.
+- Lawn Mower: used for freshly cut lawns and those sought-after Wimbledon lines.

-- Strimmer – used to cut back long grass and keep edges neat.
+- Strimmer: used to cut back long grass and keep edges neat.

-- Hedge Cutter – a quick and easy way to keep those hedges in check.
+- Hedge Cutter: a quick and easy way to keep those hedges in check.

 Landscaping vs Gardening – What’s the difference?